mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/security/external-idps/howto-dex-ldap-connector/index.md

 The first step is to build a Dex LDAP connector configuration document adjusted to the specific directory at hand.
 Because each LDAP directory is set up in its own special way this step is non-trivial.
-The most important resource is the Dex LDAP connector reference documentation, available [here](dex-ldap-connector).
+The most important resource is the Dex LDAP connector reference documentation, available [here][dex-ldap-connector].

 Note: For Konvoy's Dex it is important to build a proper `userSearch` configuration.
 `groupSearch`, however, does not need to be configured for the time being.